 top of page

-El Jadida is a bustling port city on Morocco's Atlantic coastline (around 100 kilometres south of Casablanca) that we've visited a couple of times as a day trip from the "big smoke".
-Over the years, it has grown into an important economic and tourism hub, yet retains a charming historic core that speaks to its unique heritage.
+El Jadida is a bustling port city on Morocco's Atlantic coastline, around 100 kilometres south of Casablanca.
+Over the years, it has grown into an important economic and tourism hub while retaing a charming historic core that speaks to its unique heritage.

-In this Ultimate Travel Guide to El Jadida, discover what makes the city a worthwhile day trip or detour from Casablanca.
-I’ll cover everything from things to see and do, inspiring accommodation options and the best time to visit
+In this Essential Travel Guide to El Jadida, discover what makes the city a worthwhile day trip from Casablanca.
+I’ll cover everything from things to see and do, inspiring accommodation options and the best time to visit to help you plan your El Jadida adventure.

 a church bell tower rises above the centuries-old Portuguese ramparts of El Jadida